thelingxichen/scSVAS/webserver/markdown/CNV_Heatmap.markdown

    + Download </br>
      An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
    + Tooltips and Highlights </br>
-     When your cursor hovers over an Oviz component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are serveral major Oviz components in the "CNV Heatmap'' application and their tooltipping and highlighting interactions are as follows:
+     When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are serveral major components in the "CNV Heatmap'' application and their tooltipping and highlighting interactions are as follows:
      + Cell CNV Heatmap, Cell Meta Heatmap, Cutted Dendrogram Node, Cutted Dendrogram Branch </br>
        Tooltipping and highlighting interactions are the same with "CNV View'' visualization.
      + Gene Track </br>